CryptoJym/solutionstream-website/solutionstream.com/data/README_DATA_ISLANDS.md

 Add a link to this new page from your footer or sitemap so crawlers find it.
 The goal is indexability, not main menu navigation.

 ## Verification
+1. Visit the new URL (e.g. `https://yoursite.com/reviews`).
+2. Ensure the page loads (NOT a file download).
-Ensure the page is indexable (no 'noindex' tag).
+3. Ensure the page is indexable (no 'noindex' tag).